KOSASIH/AgriPro/README.md

 Participate in the review process and make necessary adjustments.

 # License
 EdCore is released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Feel free to use, modify, and distribute the code as per the terms of the [license] .